SumitKumar-17/keystoneDB/README.md

 # skDB

+A DBMS implemented for Xidian University‘s compiler course.

 ## Build

+### Ubuntu 22.04

-To get the third party dependencies, run:
+To get the third party dependencies(via source code), run:

 ```shell
 git submodule init
 git submodule update
 ```

+Install the following libraries on your computer

 ```shell
 # required by rocksdb